God is Near

 For an angel went down at a certain time into the pool and stirred up the water; then whoever stepped in first, after the stirring of the water, was made well of whatever disease he had” (vs. 4).

 We are not told much of this man’s history or about the years that he had been in this condition.
-We don’t know for certain how he got to the pool that day but he was there!
+We don’t know for certain how he got to the pool that day but he was there.
 As we follow this story we read that he just needed someone to bring him to the pool.
 He still had hope; maybe this would be the day for his healing!
-When Jesus approached this man he not only didn’t recognize the man, Jesus, standing before him.
+When Jesus approached this man he not only didn’t recognize Jesus, the man, standing before him.
 He didn’t recognize and wouldn’t have fathomed that it was Jesus, the Son of God, Creator of the Universe, The Messiah.
 The God of the miraculous was standing before him asking if he wanted to be made well.
 Possibly this man had only hoped that Jesus would pick him up and carry him to the edge of the pool.
 God had a different plan for him; this was his day of healing!
 Jesus asked him again in a different way, this time with a command “Rise, pick up your bed and walk”!
 He had to get up!
 At that very moment Jesus forced the man to make a decision.
 In essence, Jesus was telling him I’m not going to help you live in weakness by carrying you to the pool when you can get up and walk to the feast in the power and strength of my Word.
 From the authority of His spoken command, the man instantly became well and recovered his strength and picked up his bed and walked (Jn5:8, 9).

 Jesus’ instruction was unconventional from the way healings at the pool had previously been manifested.
 It is possible that we may limit God by thinking that He has to do things the only way we understand them.
 God is beautiful for situations (Ps 48:2), He can intervene whichever way He sees fit.
 Jesus asked this man to respond, to act on His Word; “Rise Up”.
 This paralyzed man must have recognized the authority in which Jesus spoke; he subsequently obeyed the command to take up his bed and walk.
 I wonder if we sometimes wait around, witnessing God working in the lives of others but cannot quite believe to receive a touch for ourselves.
 Do we stand upon the authority of the Word of God recognizing the presence of the Lord himself?

 The person who has My commands and keeps them is the one who [really] loves Me; and whoever [really] loves Me will be loved by My Father, and I [too] will love him and will show (reveal, manifest) Myself to him.
 [I will let myself be clearly seen by him and make Myself real to him.]”
-(Jn14:21AMP)
+(Jn14:21 AMP)

 This man rose up from where he had laid and walked into a future with new potential.
 He went to the Temple most likely to offer a sacrifice of praise and thanksgiving to God.
 A little later Jesus found him there and said, “See, you have been made well.
 Sin no more, lest a worse thing come upon you” (Jn5:14).
 No doubt this word was received with gratefulness by the man.
 He had 38 years to speculate about the possible reason(s) for his condition or personal sin.
 Somewhere deep in his spirit this man must have known Jesus’ words were true.
 Going back to old habits could no longer be an option, not after such a demonstration of the changing power from the Word of God.
 Jesus had set him free from his paralysis; he was healed!
-The Jews, who had questioned this man about his carrying his bed on the Sabbath (vs10) also did not believe that there should be healing on the Sabbath because of the strict laws requiring the people only to rest on the first day of the week.
+The Jews, who had questioned this man about his carrying his bed on the Sabbath (vs.10) also did not believe that there should be healing on the Sabbath because of the strict laws requiring the people only to rest on the first day of the week.
 This man proclaimed that Jesus healed him.
 Amen!
 I love this mans attitude…He “got up!” went to the feast and testified of the healing power of Jesus!

 Saints of God it is Jesus who has come to set you free.
-Ask Jesus to forgive you, to heal you, to be your perfect sacrifice for sin!
+Ask Jesus to forgive you, to heal you, and be your perfect sacrifice for sin!
 Do you recognize him?
 Do you hear his voice?
 He says both to you and me, “Get Up!
 Get up, the time is short!
 Get up, from the sin that has paralyzed you so long from entering His presence.
-Get up and enter the feast!!”
+Get up and enter the Feast!!”

 “What will you do in the appointed day, and in the day of the feast of the LORD?”
 Hosea 9:5